Graph Neural Diffusion Networks for Semi-supervised Learning: Introduction

 To mitigate the two challenges of GCN, we propose to use the local and global neighborhood information (different orders of the vertex neighborhood) in a single layer. \textbf{Exploiting the shallow network mitigates the over-smoothing problem while exploiting the local and global neighborhood information mitigates the under-smoothing problem}.
 Since explicitly computing each order of the vertex neighborhood information (contained in every power of the graph Laplacian matrix) is less efficient, we analyse the layer-wise propagation rule of GCN from the perspective of power iteration and derive a sequence of matrices that include the local and global neighborhood information of the graph structure.
-Then, we propose to aggregate the local and global neighborhood information by the Single-Layer Perceptron (SLP) and Multi-Layer Perceptrons (MLP), which leads to a new class of graph diffusions called neural diffusions.
+Then, we propose to aggregate the local and global neighborhood information by the Single-Layer Perceptron (SLP), which leads to a new class of graph diffusions called neural diffusions.
 Differing from traditional linear graph diffusions such as the personalized PageRank diffusion~\cite{andersen2006local} and the heat kernel diffusion~\cite{chung2007heat}, the weighting parameters in neural diffusions are not fixed but learned by neural networks, which makes neural diffusions adaptable to different datasets.
-However, linear graph diffusions may not capture the complex relationships between vertices in a graph.
-Thus, we derive a variant of neural diffusions from nonlinear graph diffusion~\cite{vazquez2017mathematical}, by adopting the MLP to learn the nonlinear function in the dynamical system.
 We integrate neural diffusions into graph neural networks and develop a new GNN model called GND-Nets (for Graph Neural Diffusion Networks), which outperforms other GNNs, especially when the graph is sparsely labeled.
-Our main contributions can be summarized as follows: \begin{itemize} \item We interpret the layer-wise propagation rule of GCN from the perspective of power iteration and propose to solve the two challenges of GCN by aggregating the local and global neighborhood information contained in a sequence of matrices generated during the convergence process of power iteration in a single layer. \item We propose a new class of graph diffusions called neural diffusions, whose three variants are discussed in the paper.
-The former two variants adopt the SLP and MLP to aggregate the local and global neighborhood information, respectively.
-The latter variant adopts the MLP to learn the nonlinear function in the dynamical system.
-Neural diffusions are adpatable to different datasets because of the utilization of neural networks. \item We integrate neural diffusions into graph neural networks and develop a new GNN model called GND-Nets.
+Our main contributions can be summarized as follows: \begin{itemize} \item We interpret the layer-wise propagation rule of GCN from the perspective of power iteration and propose to solve the two challenges of GCN by aggregating the local and global neighborhood information contained in a sequence of matrices generated during the convergence process of power iteration in a single layer. \item We propose a new class of graph diffusions called neural diffusions based on the SLP to aggregate the local and global neighborhood information.
+Neural diffusions are adpatable to different datasets. \item We integrate neural diffusions into graph neural networks and develop a new GNN model called GND-Nets.
 We show the effectiveness and efficiency of GND-Nets by carrying out extensive comparative studies with state-of-the-art methods on various sparsely-labeled graphs. \end{itemize}